Skip to main content

 1. Confirm your FAFSA® was processed

 Once the form is processed, your information will automatically be sent to the schools you listed on the application.
 The financial aid office at each school that accepts you will use this information to determine how much financial aid to award you (if any).
-This is why it’s important to list all the schools you are applying to on your FAFSA®.
+This is why it’s important to list all the schools you're applying to on your FAFSA®.

-2. Look out for your Student Aid Report (SAR)
+2. Look out for your FAFSA® Submission Summary

 4. Study your financial aid history

-6. Confirm your school has received your info
+6. Confirm schools have received your info

 Your FAFSA® information will automatically be sent to every school listed on your application.
 Triple check to confirm your chosen schools have received your information.
 Different schools have different deadlines, so check in with each to make sure you meet their due dates and to see if they need extra information or if they have any additional requirements for those applying for financial aid.